-From 1992-2002 total incidental catch of octopus in federal waters, estimated from observed hauls, was generally between 100 and 400 mt, although an unusually high catch of 1,017 mt is estimated for 1995 (Table 16.5.2).
+For 1992-2002, total incidental catch of octopus in federal waters, was estimated based on "blend" data (Gaichas, 2004) This catch was generally between 100 and 400 mt, although an unusually high catch of 1,017 mt is estimated for 1995 (Table 19.3).
+Since 2003, catch has been estimated more accurately by the NMFS Alaska Region catch accounting system.
 In 2004, the estimated catch of octopus was 516 tons.
 2004 appears to have been a high abundance year for octopus, with reports of octopus so numerous they interfered with pot cod fishing (R. Morrison, NMFS, personal communication).
-Catch in 2005 was lower, at 338 tons.
-Catch through Aug 10, 2006 was 108 tons.
-The majority of both federal and state incidental catch of octopus comes from Pacific cod fisheries, primarily pot fisheries (Table 3, ADF&G 2004).
+Catch in 2005-2006 was lower, at 338 and 334 tons, respectively.
+Catch through October 5, 2007 was 139 tons.
+The majority of both federal and state incidental catch of octopus comes from Pacific cod fisheries, primarily pot fisheries (Table 19.3, ADF&G 2004).
 Some catch is also taken in bottom trawl fisheries for cod, flatfish, and pollock.
 The overwhelming majority of catch in federal waters occurs around Unimak Pass in statistical reporting areas 519, 517, and 509.
 The species of octopus taken is not known, although size distributions suggest that the majority of the catch from pots is E. dofleini (see below).